ccdcoe/CDMCS/Moloch/setup/README.md

   * Set up moloch with **hourly** index pattern that stores pcap files in **/srv/pcap** folder as **moloch** user;
     * Ensure that viewer is able to **see and open** all sessions;
+  * Configure `override-ips` section to tag virtualbox networks with VB country code and RIR value of your choice;

 ## Advanced